openeuler-mirror/kernel/Documentation/filesystems/proc.rst

 "mapping details" summarizes mapping data such as mapping type, page usage counters, node locality page counters (N0 == node0, N1 == node1, ...) and the kernel page size, in KB, that is backing the mapping up.

+The /proc/pid/reliable is used to control user task's reliable status.
+Task with this flag can only alloc memory from mirrored region.
+Global init task's reliable flag can not be accessed.

 1.2 Kernel data
 ---------------